-WATER QUALITY REPORT OF THE

-BLACK CANYON CITY WATER IMPROVEMENT DISTRICT
+WATER QUALITY REPORT OF THE BLACK CANYON CITY WATER IMPROVEMENT DISTRICT

-We're pleased to present the 2006 annual quality water report.
-This report is designed to inform you, the Owner/Users of the Black Canyon City Water Improvement District (BCCWID), about the quality water and service we deliver to you each and every day.
+We're pleased to present the 2007 annual quality water report, a public report designed to inform the public and Owner/Users of the Black Canyon City Water Improvement District (BCCWID), about the quality water and service delivered to you each and every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is groundwater with our six (6) wells drawing from the Agua Fria aquifer.